cmehay/pyentrypoint/README.md

 # Links are handled here
 # Port, name, protocol or env variable can be used to identify the links
 # Raise an error if the link could not be identified
+# This is not supported when using docker network or docker-compose v2.
 links:
     'ssh':
         port: 22